rss logo

 Kali Linux logo

-It is pre-installed with Kali Linux.
+It comes pre-installed with Kali Linux.

 Commands